2005–06 Ahvaz bombings: Alleged UK, US involvement

-The oil-rich Khuzestan province, which is home to about two million ethnic Arabs, has been rocked by a wave of unrest in April 2005.
+The oil-rich Khuzestan province, which is home to about two million ethnic Arabs, was rocked by a wave of unrest in April 2005.
 Iran accused British army forces across the border in southern Iraq of co-operating with bombers who carried out January's attacks in Ahvaz.
 The UK Foreign Office rejected the allegation.

-In the months after the June 2005 attacks, government officials and the pro-government media alleged that the UK, US, Canada, Saudi Arabia and the Shell Oil Company all had a role in the bombings, but none published any conclusive evidence.
-Despite claiming to have arrested those responsible for the attacks, no-one has been charged or put on trial.
+In the months after the June 2005 attacks, government officials and the pro-government media alleged that the UK, US, Canada, Saudi Arabia, and the Shell Oil Company all had a role in the bombings, but none published any conclusive evidence.
+Despite claiming to have arrested those responsible for the attacks, no one has been charged or put on trial.

 Following the October attacks, the head of the judiciary for Khuzestan province, Sayyed Khalil Akbar al-Sadat, blamed "British spies," while the conservative Kayhan newspaper claimed the terrorists were "British soldiers."
 Deputy Interior Minister Mohammad Hossein Mousapour told state-run Mehr news agency:

-Most probably those involved in the explosion were British agents who were involved in the previous incidents in Ahvaz and Khuzestan.
+Most probably, those involved in the explosion were British agents who were involved in the previous incidents in Ahvaz and Khuzestan.

 The British Embassy in Tehran denied any responsibility in a statement released after the attacks:

 There has been speculation in the past about alleged British involvement in Khuzestan.
 We reject these allegations.
 Any linkage between the British Government and these terrorist outrages is completely without foundation.

 Various officials repeated the claim of British involvement, repeating that they had reliable intelligence and confessions from those arrested after the attacks.
-However, no-one has been tried in connection to the attacks.
-Senior members of the Bawi (Bavi) tribe were arrested and two were sentenced to death, but it is not known whether this is in connection with the attacks.
+However, no one has been tried in connection with the attacks.
+Senior members of the Bawi (Bavi) tribe were arrested, and two were sentenced to death, but it is not known whether this is in connection with the attacks.

 U.S. agents have allegedly been working in Iran with anti-government groups.
 According to Seymour Hersh of The New Yorker: "[T]eams of American combat troops have been ordered into Iran, under cover, to collect targeting data and to establish contact with anti-government ethnic-minority groups."